dpramone/bruceschneierforumsig_DP/README.md

 9) git add and sign-commit the changes you've just made: git commit -a -S -m '(some identifier)'

-10) git push to remote Github repository
+10) 'git push' to on-line Github repository (www.github.com)

 11) Done.
 Repeat 9-10 for each new post you wish to sign or do a bulk update whenever you feel like it.